imartingraham/family-butler/README.md

 - "Ask Alfred if my shopping list has {item}"
 - "Ask Alfred to list items in my shopping list"
+- "Ask Alfred to add {item}"

+If we add 'shopping list' to the end of the add intent, Alexa will take over the default add to shopping list command.

 ## Requirements